FranciscoOnt/checkout-sdk-js/docs/interfaces/customerinitializeoptions.md

 using their sign-in button.
 As a result, you may need to provide additional information in order to initialize the customer step of checkout.

-A set of options that are required to initialize the customer step of the current checkout flow.

-Some payment methods have specific requirements for setting the customer details for checkout.
-For example, Amazon Pay requires the customer to sign in using their sign-in button.
-As a result, you may need to provide additional information in order to initialize the customer step of checkout.

 ## Type parameters

 ▪ **TParams**